Spagettileg/student-dash/README.md

 ### Features
 #### Feature 1 - Headline title bar with reset data button

 •	Headline bar informs signposts user to the dashboard and when clicked, the user will return to the top of the dashboard.
-In addition, a reset button is available for the user to click to return all data & charts to their default values.
+In addition, a reset button is available for the user to click to return all data & charts to their default values

 •	For ease of navigation, the headline bar is fixed at the dashboard top to help the user quickly find the rest button or automatically move to the top, whilst scrolling through to the bottom

 #### Feature 2 - Introduction